-The outstanding anarchist thinkers, Bakunin, Kropotkin and others, did

-The state system is nothing but the rampart of capitalism, from where they keep a constant eye on the workers, where they always have ready the forces they intended to repress all movements by the workers which threaten the foundation or even the tranquility of that society. not invent the idea of anarchism, but, having discovered it in the masses, simply helped by the strength of their thought and knowledge to specify and spread it.
+The outstanding anarchist thinkers, Bakunin, Kropotkin and others, did not invent the idea of anarchism, but, having discovered it in the masses, simply helped by the strength of their thought and knowledge to specify and spread it.

-Anarchism is not the result of personal efforts nor the object of individual researches.
+Anarchism is not the result of personal efforts nor the object of individual reasearches.